Streets and Squares

 Brest, Karbyshev Str.

-The last old house on the eastern side in the southern end of the street.
+The last old house on the eastern side at the southern end of the street.

 Brest, Karbyshev Str.